The trope "Willy Wonka Divorced Parent was launched prematurely and must be redone.

 A Disneyland Dad (term found at the Urban Dictionary and elsewhere) is one who feels that he has to take his kid somewhere spectacular and do expensive stuff to earn your affection.
 Usually these are divorced parents with limited visitation rights.

 A more sinister implication is that since he doesn't live with the kids anymore, he doesn't have to be a disciplinarian and can be the "fun parent."
-Needless to say, this can annoy Mom.
+Needless to say, this can annoy Mom, as it makes her look like the bad guy.

 An article and comments about the phenomenon can be found here